-My work as a Teaching Fellow has also interested me in research involving teaching styles and pedagogy.
+My work in the Teaching Innovation Group has also interested me in research involving teaching styles and pedagogy.
 The "Teaching" tab on this page lists all the modules I'm currently involved in and also some of my additional responsibilities.

 I won a Teaching Excellence Award in 2015 in the "Innovative Teaching Methods - SAgE" category.

 In 2014, I was shortlisted for a Teaching Excellence Award in the "Innovative Teaching Methods" category.

 I was the Computing Science administrator for the 2014 REF.

 My office is USB 2.047 on the second floor of the Urban Sciences Building.